 Architect Frank Lloyd Wright was born in Wisconsin, and designed many houses in the Upper Midwest.
 There are several notable houses and buildings designed by Frank Lloyd Wright in Minnesota.
 Looking for Frank Lloyd Wright houses in Minneapolis and the Twin Cities?
-There are four Frank Lloyd Wright houses in Minneapolis and the Twin Cities area: Here's a list of Frank Lloyd Wright houses and building in Minneapolis and the Twin Cities.
+There are four Frank Lloyd Wright houses in Minneapolis and the Twin Cities area.
+Here are the other Frank Lloyd Wright Houses in Minnesota.

 Frank Lloyd Wright Houses in Minnesota